ICU authorities censor radio station, detain journalist

 The ICU took control of Mogadishu in June and now controls large swaths of southern Somalia.
 It is locked in a standoff with the country’s weak, transitional government, which is backed by the United Nations and neighboring countries including Ethiopia.
 NUSOJ said in August that it was alarmed at increasing self-censorship among journalists who feared reprisals from ICU authorities in Mogadishu and elsewhere.

-Nairobi, June 1, 2018--Authorities in the breakaway region of Somaliland should desist from detaining and harassing journalists covering a conflict with Puntland and lift an operations ban on two television stations, the Committee to Protect Journalists said today....
+Nairobi, June 19, 2019 -- Authorities in the breakaway region of Somaliland should immediately lift an indefinite ban on two privately owned television stations, the Committee to Protect Journalists said today....

 Somali journalist Ali Adan Mumin jailed despite court order for release